COMMUNITY INVESTS IN WESTMINSTER PUBLIC SCHOOLS

 Phase II: Spring/Summer 2020—interior work, mechanical upgrades, lighting, tech

-Skyline is currently a 33,900 square foot school and, while one of the newer schools, is one of our schools in the worst condition.
+Skyline Vista is currently a 33,900 square foot school and, while one of the newer schools, is one of our schools in the worst condition.
 We propose a 50,267 square foot K-8 facility to be built on the site—about 500 students.
+The school is scheduled to open in the fall of 2021.

 What Are COPs?